n8n-io/n8n-docs/docs/doc2/doc2-with-infor/IDM-business-context-model.md

 /LN_SupplierInvoice[@MDS_EntityType = "{entityType}" AND @MDS_id1 = "{id1}"]
 ```

-All these steps connect all documents from IDM to the corresponding workbench in LN, where they are also displayed.
+All these steps connect all the documents from IDM to the corresponding workbench in LN, where they are also displayed.
 And this is how it looks in LN:

 **Order Confirmation**